TomBraudo/NetPilot/backend/GROUP_ARCHITECTURE.md

 **Note**: The architecture is designed to be implementation-agnostic for experimental features.
 The UCI firewall method appears promising for both time-based controls and comprehensive access management (including complete blocking with whitelist exceptions).
 The final choice of methods will depend on router capabilities, performance testing, and reliability requirements discovered during manual experimentation.

-## 💡 **Implementation Benefits**
+## 💡 **Commands-Server Benefits**

-1. **Unified Management**: Single interface for all network policies
+1. **Clear Separation of Concerns**: Execution layer separate from business logic
-2. **Scalable Design**: Handles growth from home to enterprise use
+2. **Minimal State Storage**: Only essential information stored locally
-3. **Efficient Operations**: Minimal router overhead through batching
+3. **Simple API Interface**: Easy integration with upper application layers
-4. **Time Automation**: Set-and-forget scheduled policies
+4. **Efficient Router Operations**: Batching and optimization built-in
-5. **Policy Composition**: Mix different policy types seamlessly
+5. **Stateless Operation**: Can be restarted without losing group functionality
-6. **Future-Proof**: Easy extension for new policy types
+6. **Performance Optimized**: State diffing and caching minimize router load
-7. **Performance Optimized**: Intelligent caching and state management
+7. **Extensible Design**: Easy addition of new policy types
-8. **Reliable**: Comprehensive error handling and recovery
+8. **Error Resilience**: Comprehensive error handling and recovery

-This architecture positions NetPilot as a comprehensive network policy management system that can handle complex, multi-faceted requirements while maintaining high performance and reliability.
+This architecture positions the commands-server as a dedicated, efficient execution engine for network policy management, providing a clean API interface to upper layers while maintaining optimal router performance.